 GOP Overcomes Procedural Hurdle on Health Care Reform

-WASHINGTON (CN) – The Senate on Tuesday narrowly voted to begin debate on a bill to repeal the Affordable Care Act, with Vice President Mike Pence cast the tie-breaking vote.
+WASHINGTON (CN) – The Senate on Tuesday narrowly voted to begin debate on a bill to repeal the Affordable Care Act, with Vice President Mike Pence casting the tie-breaking vote.

 The 51-50 vote was marked by the emotional return of Senator John McCain, who flew from his home in Arizona to Washington to cast a critical vote despite his diagnosis of brain cancer.